Hervera/Herve_Nkurikiyimfura_test/README.md

 ---

-## Question B: Version String Comparison (compare-version-strings directory)
+## Test 2: Version String Comparison (compare-version-strings directory)

 **Description**
 The goal of this question is to write a software library that accepts two version strings as input and determines whether one version is greater than, equal to, or less than the other.